 Students who start behind often find it difficult to catch up, resulting in diminished educational outcomes.

-Reading on grade level by the end of 3rd grade is a significant predictor of high school graduation and college success, yet only 26% of Black children and 30% of Hispanic children meet this milestone.
+Reading on grade level by the end of 3rd grade is a significant predictor of high school graduation and college success, yet only 28% of Black children and 32% of Hispanic children met this milestone in 2018.

 The rate at which White and/or higher-income students’ test scores have been improving is much faster than the rate of improvement by Black, Hispanic and/or lower-income students, which results in an achievement gap that is widening even further.